 The most commonly abused painkillers include:

 These substances treat pain in a way that not only clouds pain receptors but adds other chemical processes that can contribute to addiction.
 Attempting to stop usage, even when prescribed, can be a painful process.
 Withdrawal is a significant component in the formation of addictions, and painkillers are no exception—withdrawal can feel like self-destruction after enough improper usage and without the assistance of medically assisted treatment.

 Painkiller addiction is, like any addiction, something that progressively worsens with time.
 Due to the perception many of us have about forming an addiction, it’s reasonable that even people who we mutually trust may have trouble admitting they’ve developed a dependency on painkillers.
 It’s not easy to work through the social difficulties of admitting you’ve come up short, but acknowledgment is an essential part of treatment.

 A recovery network makes setting goals and maintaining relationships possible, as well as provide the support necessary to prevent further drug use, ease the pains of withdrawal, and prevent relapse down the line.
-A polysubstance abuse treatment program in Massachusetts is a versatile option to those in the Boston area.
+A polysubstance abuse treatment program in Florida is a versatile option to those in the Miami area.
 Start your journey today.